olin-feist/Deroute/README.md

 - `query_path` optional path to binary file of query vectors, if left unset will read binary data from stdin<br>

 ### Embed:
-The embed tool will take a single line of plain text from stdin and return a dense vector representation of it in the form of a binary file.
+The embed tool will continuously read lines from stdin and return a dense vector representation for each line of text, in the form of a binary file.
 ``` shell
 embed model_path *output_path
 ```